-Pre-Applications are to be accepted from all "apparently eligible" applicants seeking admission to the property.
-"Apparently eligible" means, based on stated information and applicant certification (prior to verification) the applicant may qualify to be placed on the waiting list.
+Pre-Applications are to be accepted from all "apparently eligible applicants seeking admission to the Property.
+"Apparently Eligible" means, based on stated information from applicant certification (prior to verification) the applicant may qualify to be placed on the waiting list.
+The application will be collected in person, by fax, mail, or email.